JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Categorize and use continuous dimensions.
 Maybe compare the continuous predictions with SVR and/or linear regression?
 Similiar to [Kim et al., 2018](https://arxiv.org/pdf/1705.07543.pdf).

 I think it is not a bad idea to have the predictive view that this can be applied to the Protect App Stimuli.
 I think all features in the proposed architecture could be benefitial to the project.
-Maybe the idea could be to train it on the emotic dataset and a thesis could use this model and apply it to protect app stimuli?
+Maybe the idea could be to train it on the emotic dataset and another thesis could use this model and apply it to protect app stimuli?

 ## 15.01.2023
 Also I was wondering if I can really use the Kim et al. dataset?
 Does it not have to carry a license or something like this?